 Altitude Sickness is a problem for people by the low pressure and lack of oxygen in the mountain.
 Many people travel to the high Himalayas, but only some suffer from Altitude Sickness.
 The Altitude Problem should be a huge problem and can kill.
 Here is the general information about Altitude Sickness, how to avoid this problem, and how to be safe.
 Please read this article before going to the mountain.

 Altitude Sickness in Nepalese Himalayas

 What is altitude sickness?

-Altitude sickness is an acute mountain (AMS) and high altitude sickness.
-It is an effect of high altitude for humans, caused by the low pressure of oxygen at high Himalayan altitude.
-There are two types of altitude sickness high altitude cerebral Edema (HACE) and high-altitude pulmonary Edema (HAPE).
-Altitude sickness can kill if you won't take it seriously.
+Altitude Sickness is an acute mountain (AMS) and High Altitude Sickness.
+It is an effect of high altitude for humans, caused by the low pressure of oxygen at high Himalayan altitudes.
+There are two types of Altitude Sickness High Altitude Cerebral Edema (HACE) and High-Altitude Pulmonary Edema (HAPE).
+Altitude Sickness can kill if you won't take it seriously.

 Cerebral Edema Altitude Symptoms